Fire Damage Insurance Claim Denied? Here's What to Do

 1. Alleged Policy Lapse or Non-Payment

-The insurer claims your policy wasn't in force at the time of the fire.
+The insurer claims your policy was not in force at the time of the fire.
 This can happen due to a missed premium payment, a bank error, or (in some cases) an insurer processing error.
-Under California law, the insurer must provide proper notice before cancellation for non-payment — at least 10 days' written notice (Insurance Code § 678(a)).
-If proper notice wasn't given, the cancellation may be invalid and your claim should be covered.
+California law treats different ways of ending a policy under different statutes, and the notice requirements are not the same.

 2. Arson or Fraud Allegations

 If the insurer suspects the fire was intentionally set by the policyholder (or at their direction), they will deny the claim.
 The insurer bears the burden of proving arson by a preponderance of the evidence.
 However, insurers sometimes raise arson suspicions as a delay tactic or pressure tool even without solid evidence.
 They may also allege concealment or misrepresentation — claiming you hid or inflated information on your application or in your claim.
-If you're facing arson or fraud allegations, you need an attorney immediately.
+If you are facing arson or fraud allegations, you need an attorney immediately.

 3. “Vacancy” Exclusion